cloudfoundry/stratos/website/docs/extensions/theming.md

 ### Stratos Colors

 Additional Stratos colors can be customized by supplying more colors to the `theme` object.
-Defining these colors here helps reduce the amount of custom SCSS overrides the theme has to use.
+Defining these colors helps reduce the amount of custom css the theme has to use.

-> Note - You do not have to specify all of these - defaults will be used if they are not set.
+> You do not have to specify all of these - defaults will be used if they are not set.

 |Property|Description|
 |---|---|